 Abstract:

-The number of Indonesian native speakers of the Indonesian language is generally underestimated.
-An extreme case is Ethnologue which until recently maintained that the Indonesian language has 23 million native speakers.
-The prevailing picture is that the vast majority of Indonesians speak a regional language as their mother tongue and begin to learn Indonesian when they go to school.
-As the result of the relative late exposure to the national language, most Indonesians cannot be considered as native speakers of bahasa Indonesia.
+The number of native speakers of the Indonesian language is generally underestimated.
+One extreme example is Ethnologue, which until recently stated that Indonesian has only 23 million native speakers.
+The common perception is that the majority of Indonesians speak a regional language as their first language and only begin learning Indonesian when they start school.
+Consequently, due to their relatively late exposure to the national language, most Indonesians cannot be considered native speakers of Bahasa Indonesia.

-In this paper it will be argued that the above-mentioned scenario may have been true in post-independence Indonesia and probably up into the 1980ies, but does no longer reflect the linguistic reality of Indonesia in the 21st century.
-Today Indonesian is universally understood, even in the most remote parts of Indonesia, and the majority of Indonesians grow up bilingually.
-While many Indonesians still continue to speak regional languages within their families, they typically switch to Indonesian as soon as the discussion extends beyond familiar topics.
+However, this paper argues that the aforementioned scenario may have been true in post-independence Indonesia and possibly up until the 1980s, but it no longer reflects the linguistic reality of 21st-century Indonesia.
+Today, Indonesian is universally understood, even in the most remote parts of the country.
+The majority of Indonesians now grow up in a bilingual environment speaking Indonesian and a regional language.
+While many Indonesians still use regional languages within their families, they typically switch to Indonesian when the conversation moves beyond familiar topics.

 Download